 Made without phthalates regulated by the Consumer Product Safety Commission

 Much of what they look for is already outlawed and shouldn't be in any foam.
-Also, being certified does NOT mean the product is "safe" or "non-toxic," so it feels intentionally misleading as many consumers might mistakenly believe that the certification means the product is safe as opposed to only potentially safer than uncertified foam.
+Also, being certified does NOT mean the product is "safe" or "non-toxic."
+It feels intentionally misleading as many consumers might mistakenly believe that the certification means the product is safe as opposed to only potentially safer than uncertified foam.

-On the upside, the actual testing process uses a third-party lab, but because the foam industry created the parameters, the results are, in our opinion, less valuable than certifications performed and created by third-party groups who only have consumer safety in mind.The Takeaway?
+On the upside, the actual testing process uses a third-party lab.
+However, in our opinion, because the foam industry created the parameters, the results are less valuable than certifications performed and created by third-party groups who only have consumer safety in mind.The Takeaway?

 CertiPUR is an okay certification, but it doesn't mean what most consumers probably think it means.
 It indicates that the foam meets legal standards for banned chemicals and foam industry defined emission standards for VOCs.
 It does not say the foam is safe, non-toxic, or does not off-gas.
 In the end, a certified foam is arguably better than not certified foam, but no foam is better than certified foam.
 Whenever possible, we think parents should avoid foam altogether.

 Eco-labels are badges that look similar to certifications, but they don't necessarily mean a product has undergone any testing.
 They should indicate that a product is generally trustworthy and has demonstrated that they are better for the environment or health than similar products.
-Unfortunately, sometimes they mean nothing and are just a logo created by the manufacturer or the product's industry for use as a form of greenwashing to mislead consumers without providing any real information to prove that a product is healthy or Earth-friendly.
+Unfortunately, sometimes they mean nothing and are just a logo created by the manufacturer or the product's industry for use as a form of greenwashing.
+This practice is done to mislead consumers without providing any real information to prove that a product is healthy or Earth-friendly.

 After researching the Moonlight Slumber Mattresses, we still see misleading language designed to make the products appear good for baby and the environment without information to support the claims.
 For example, the Starlight Simplicity Crib Mattress uses the following marketing:

-This statement doesn't say how the mattress is eco-conscious, how it is good for a baby's sleep environment, or how it helps the planet.
-However, in our opinion, the marketing implies that if you are looking for an eco-conscious product that is good for your baby, then this is the mattress for you.
-It also seems to say that if you don't buy this mattress, you aren't eco-conscious and you are happy to compromise your baby's sleeping environment, which could compel you to buy the mattress for fear of being an uncaring parent.
+This statement doesn't say how the mattress is eco-conscious, how it is suitable for a baby's sleep environment, or how it helps the planet.
+However, in our opinion, the marketing implies that if you are looking for an eco-conscious product, that is good for your baby, then this is the mattress for you.
+It also seems to say that if you don't buy this mattress, you aren't eco-conscious and you are happy to compromise your baby's sleeping environment.
+This wording could compel you to buy the mattress for fear of being an uncaring parent.

 The description goes on to say:

 Some potentially eco-deceptive (and unsupported) wording here is "pure," "the only thing we add to this mattress is our lovely organic cotton," and "Simply Pure."
 The word "pure" often implies there is nothing artificial or chemical added or that a product is non-toxic.
-The company doubles down saying "we add nothing to this mattress" implying (at least to us) that it is chemical free or that the potential for off-gassing is lower or non-existent.
+The company doubles down saying "we add nothing to this mattress" suggesting (at least to us) that it is chemical-free or that the potential for off-gassing is lower or non-existent.
 The marketing also mentions the use of organic cotton, which we believe is designed to make the consumer feel good about the cotton on the mattress.
 In truth, the amount of organic cotton is likely less than 2% of the entire mattress and is only on the edge of the mattress where your baby will never touch.
 This mattress also claims it contains "natural latex", but the FTC discovered the latex is synthetic and requested that term to be removed from marketing.
-Last, this product contains polyurethane foam which is a petrochemical product with loads of additives so saying they "add nothing to the mattress," we believe, is intended to make you forget this.
+Last, this product contains polyurethane foam.
+Pis a petrochemical product with loads of additives, so saying they "add nothing to the mattress," we believe, is intended to make you forget this.